ethereum/ERCs/ERCS/eip-send-tx-conditional.md

 1. `transaction`: The raw, signed transaction data.
 Similar to `eth_sendRawTransaction`.
 2. `options`: An object containing conditions under which the transaction must be included.
-* The "options" parameter may include any of the following members:
+* The `options` parameter may include any of the following optional members:
-    * **knownAccounts**: a mapping of accounts with expected storage
+    * **knownAccounts**: a mapping of accounts with their expected storage slots' values.
-        * The key of the mapping is account address
+        * The key of the mapping is account address.
-        * A special key `balance` defines the expected balance of the account
+        * A special key `balance` defines the expected balance of the account.
         * If the value is **hex string**, it is the known storage root hash of that account.
         * If the value is an **object**, then it is a mapping where each member is in the format of `"slot": "value"`.
           The `value` fields are explicit slot values of the account's storage.
           Both `slot` and `value` are hex-encoded strings.
-    * **blockNumberMin**: [optional] minimal block number for inclusion
+    * **blockNumberMin**: minimal block number for inclusion.
-    * **blockNumberMax**: [optional] maximum block number for inclusion
+    * **blockNumberMax**: maximum block number for inclusion.
-    * **timestampMin**: [optional] minimum block timestamp for inclusion
+    * **timestampMin**: minimum block timestamp for inclusion.
-    * **timestampMax**: [optional] maximum block timestamp for inclusion
+    * **timestampMax**: maximum block timestamp for inclusion.
-    * **paysCoinbase**: [optional] the caller declares the minimum amount paid to the `coinbase` by this transaction, including gas fees and direct payment.
+    * **paysCoinbase**: the caller declares the minimum amount paid to the `coinbase` by this transaction, including gas fees and direct payment.

-Before accepting the request, the block-builder or sequencer SHOULD:
+Before accepting the request, the block builder or sequencer SHOULD:

 * Check that the block number is within the block range if the block range value was specified.
-* Check that the block's timestamp is within the timestamp range if the timestamp range was specified.
+* Check that the block timestamp is within the timestamp range if the timestamp range was specified.
 * For all addresses with a specified storage root hash, validate the current root is unmodified.
 * For all addresses with a specified slot values mapping, validate that all these slots hold the exact value specified.